Ellis Coleman: Background

 Coleman was raised by his single mother, Yolanda Barral, in Chicago, Illinois.
 Coleman describes his biological father, Lewellis Coleman, as a person who was "in and out of jail [his] whole life."
 Apart from visiting him in jail, the only memory he has of his father is the time his father sold all the family's televisions and the PlayStation for drugs.
 Federal records describe his biological father as a "career offender" with 19 aliases.

 His mother raised the family, including Coleman's brother (Lillashawn) and sister, in the Humboldt Park community area, then the West Side and finally Oak Park.
 Coleman describes his stepfather as a long-time gang member with an extensive criminal record.
 After enduring formative years with gunfights outside elementary school, home loss due to an apartment fire, and expulsion hearings, his stepfather, Mose Oliver, introduced him to wrestling to keep him out of trouble.
 Federal records confirm that Oliver is an alleged 1990's gang enforcer who served time from 2004 to 2011 for participation in Operation Day Trader.
 The wrestling started in about 2001.
 By sixth grade both his father and stepfather were incarcerated and his father figure was his wrestling coach, Mike Powell.
 Coleman attended Ella Flagg Young elementary school.
 Barral raised her family with little assistance away from the gang influences of the West Side.
 She applied for section 8 assistance.
-Coleman, who was nearly expelled as a sophomore, graduated from Oak Park and River Forest High School in Oak Park, IL in 2009.
-He has studied at Northern Michigan University.
+Coleman, who was nearly expelled as a sophomore, graduated from Oak Park and River Forest High School in Oak Park, Illinois in 2009.
+He studied at Northern Michigan University.